Wellingtons Day Nursery

 What does the early years setting do well and what does it need to do better?

-Parents say that they are happy with the information they receive about their child's care and learning.
+They say their children are happy and excited to attend.
+Parents speak positively about how friendly and approachable the staff and managers are.
+They are happy with the information they receive about their child's care and learning.

 Safeguarding